Arzelà–Ascoli theorem: Locally compact Hausdorff spaces

-A version of the Theorem holds also in the space C(X) of real-valued continuous functions on a compact Hausdorff space X (Dunford & Schwartz 1958):
+A version of the theorem holds also in the space C(X) of real-valued continuous functions on a compact Hausdorff space X (Dunford & Schwartz 1958):

 Let X be a compact Hausdorff space.
 Then a subset F of C(X) is relatively compact in the topology induced by the uniform norm if and only if it is equicontinuous and pointwise bounded.

 The Arzelà–Ascoli theorem is thus a fundamental result in the study of the algebra of continuous functions on a compact Hausdorff space.

 Various generalizations of the above quoted result are possible.
-For instance, the functions can assume values in a metric space or (Hausdorff) topological vector space with only minimal changes to the statement (see, for instance, Kelley & Namioka (1982), Kelley (1991)):
+For instance, the domain can be locally compact or compactly generated, and the functions can assume values in a metric space or (Hausdorff) uniform space with only minimal changes to the statement (see, for instance, Kelley & Namioka (1982), Kelley (1991)):

-Let X be a compact Hausdorff space and Y a metric space.
-Then F ⊂ C(X, Y) is compact in the compact-open topology if and only if it is equicontinuous, pointwise relatively compact and closed.
+Let X be a locally compact Hausdorff space and Y a metric space.
+Then F ⊂ C(X, Y) is relatively compact in the compact-open topology if and only if it is equicontinuous and pointwise relatively compact.

-Here pointwise relatively compact means that for each x ∈ X, the set F_{x} = { f (x) :  f  ∈ F}is relatively compact in Y.
+Here pointwise relatively compact means that for each x ∈ X, the set F_{x} = {f(x) : f ∈ F}is relatively compact in Y.

 In the case that Y is complete, the proof given above can be generalized in a way that does not rely on the separability of the domain.
 On a compact Hausdorff space X, for instance, the equicontinuity is used to extract, for each ε = 1/n, a finite open covering of X such that the oscillation of any function in the family is less than ε on each open set in the cover.
 The role of the rationals can then be played by a set of points drawn from each open set in each of the countably many covers obtained in this way, and the main part of the proof proceeds exactly as above.
 A similar argument is used as a part of the proof for the general version which does not assume completeness of Y.